 - The College-Level Examination Program (CLEP) is offered through the College Board and is administered by Records and Registration.
 CLEP offers a variety of 90-minute examinations that allow students to demonstrate knowledge in both general and subject areas.
 Most minimum acceptable scores are a 50, but there are some tests that a higher score is required before credit is allowed.
 No partial credit will be awarded for a score less than the minimum accepted score.
 Acceptable CLEP credit is reflected on the academic transcript.
 Students may not use CLEP credit to replace or raise a grade in any course in which the student has been previously enrolled.
 Students may not earn CLEP credit for courses below the level in which they have been placed or have completed.
 CLEP credit transferred from another institution is subject to the minimum standards required by the University.
 A maximum of 27 credit hours may by earned through CLEP.
 Students may repeat a CLEP examination three months after the examination was last taken.
 We follow the American College of Education (ACE) scoring guidelines, but we reserve the right to require a higher score.
 Students should contact the Office of Records and Registration for information about credit granted, acceptable score levels, eligibility for specific examinations and test registration.

 - Illinois Seal of Biliteracy is accepted by Saint Xavier University as equivalent to two (2) years or twelve (12) semester hours of credit for foreign language taken during high school.
 Credit will be given for the completion of introductory (101-104) coursework.
 The high school transcript must indicate the student will be receiving or has received the State Seal of Biliteracy.
-Students who have received a State Seal of Biliteracy must request course credit for their seal within three (3) academic years after graduating form high school.
+Students who have received a State Seal of Biliteracy must request course credit for their seal within three (3) academic years after graduating from high school.
 (HB4446, Rule 3-9a).